ramdev222/BAHC-19/README.md

 # BAHC-19
 For Nasa EO DashHack
-Download the pptx file and view.
+Download the zip and view the pptx.
 Thanks!